NARRTC By-Laws

 Section 3.
 Active Membership

-Only those federally designated projects that pay NARRTC dues in a timely fashion shall be considered “active.”
-Any project that fails to pay NARRTC dues within 6 months of the initial dues notice shall be considered inactive.
+Only those federally designated projects and individual members that pay NARRTC dues in a timely fashion shall be considered “active.”
+Any project or individual member that fails to pay NARRTC dues within 6 months of the initial dues notice shall be considered inactive.

 Article V – BOARD OF GOVERNORS